 As long as you don't contradict the provisions of your legal will, your options for expressing yourself are limited only by the time and energy you have for the project.
 You could do something as simple as use your explanatory letter to set out a concise description of your basic values.
 Or, if you feel inspired, you may leave something much more detailed for your loved ones.
 Many survivors are touched to learn about important life stories, memories and events.
 You might also consider including photographs or other mementos with your letter.
 If writing things down seems like too much effort, you could use an audio or video to talk to those who are closest to you.
 A little thought will surely yield many creative ways to express yourself to those you care for.

-Make your will, healthcare directive, and durable power of attorney for finances with Quicken Willmaker Plus.
+Make your will, living trust, healthcare directive, durable power of attorney for finances, and letter to survivors with Quicken Willmaker & Trust.